Engee documentation

 scalar | vector | matrix

-Placing the block Out1 in the subsystem adds the output port from the block Subsystem.
-The port label is the same as the block name Out1.
+Block placement Out1 the subsystem adds an output port from the block Subsystem.
+The port label matches the block name Out1.

 Parameters

 Interval between calculation steps (non-negative number).
-To inherit a calculation step, set this parameter to -1.
+To inherit the calculation step, set this parameter to '-1'.

-Treat as atomic unit - possibility to execute the subsystem as a single unit
+Treat as atomic unit — the ability to execute the subsystem as a single unit

-Forces to consider the subsystem as a single unit when defining the order of execution of blocks in the model.
+Forces us to consider the subsystem as a whole when determining the order of execution of blocks in the model.

-• off - all blocks in the subsystem are treated as being at the same level in the model hierarchy as the subsystem when determining the order of block execution.
-This may lead to alternation of execution of block methods in the subsystem with execution of block methods outside the subsystem.
+• off — all blocks in the subsystem are considered to be at the same level in the hierarchy of the model as the subsystem when determining the order of execution of blocks.
+This can lead to alternating execution of block methods in the subsystem with execution of block methods outside the subsystem.

-• `included' - all blocks in the subsystem are treated as a whole when determining the order of block execution.
-For example, when the output of a subsystem needs to be calculated, the system calls the output methods of all blocks in the subsystem before calling the output methods of other blocks at the same level as the Subsystem block.
+• enabled — all blocks in the subsystem are considered as a single unit when determining the order in which blocks are executed.
+For example, when it is required to calculate the output of a subsystem, the system calls the output methods of all blocks in the subsystem before calling the output methods of other blocks at the same level as the block Subsystem.

 Additional options